Skip to content

 Threats of arrest and deportation

 Students were told they were under criminal investigation.
-Scammers demanded wire transfers or gift card purchases to “clear their name” and provided fake case numbers and documentation.
+Scammers demanded wire transfers or gift card purchases to clear their name, with fake case numbers and official-looking documentation.

 $1.6 million in combined losses